Kravlalala/DVR-eval/README.md

 # DVR-eval
-Scripts for codecs evaluation and linux flashing kernel with partitioning scripts.
+Scripts for codecs evaluation and Linux flashing kernel with partitioning scripts.